rapPayne/angular_in_3_weeks/labs/1.3 One-way binding/README.md

 ## Displaying a whole object
 Let's tackle a big one.
 In the OrdersComponent, we're going to display an entire order.

 1. Edit `order.component.ts`.
-Make it look like this:
+Make the class look like this:
 ```typescript
 export class OrderComponent {
   order: any = {